rudderlabs/gatsby-plugin-rudderstack/README.md

       // Options to the `load` API
       // Note: The above `controlPlaneUrl` overrides the `configUrl` field in this object
+      // Here you can find all the loadOptions available for JS SDK - https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/load-js-sdk/#loading-options
       loadOptions: {
         ...
       }